-- A. Preparation: After development and acceptance of the Contractor's construction schedule, prepare a complete schedule of submittals utilizing Constructware database.
+Preparation: After development and acceptance of the Contractor's construction Α. schedule, prepare a complete schedule of submittals utilizing Constructware database.
 Submit a schedule of submittals, arranged in chronological order by dates required by construction schedule.
-Include time required for review, resubmittal, ordering, manufacturing, fabrication, and delivery when establishing dates. - 1.
-Submittal Schedule: Coordinate Submittals Schedule with list of subcontracts, the Schedule of Values, and Contractor's Construction Schedule. - a.
-Prepare the schedule on chronological order; include submittals required during the first 90 days of construction.
-Provide the following information. - 1) Scheduled date for the first submittal - 2) Related Section number. - 3) Submittal category. - 4) Name of subcontractor. - 5) Description of the part of the Work covered. - 6) Scheduled date for resubmittal. - 7) Scheduled date of the Architect's final release or approval. - 2.
+Include time required for review, resubmittal, ordering, fabrication, delivery establishing manufacturing, and when dates.

+- Submittal Schedule: Coordinate Submittals Schedule with list of subcontracts. the Schedule of Values, and Contractor's Construction Schedule. - Prepare the schedule on chronological order: include submittals required a. during the first 90 days of construction.
+Provide the following information. - 1) Scheduled date for the first submittal - 2) Related Section number. - 3) Submittal category. - 4) Name of subcontractor. - Description of the part of the Work covered.
+5) - Scheduled date for resubmittal.
+6) - Scheduled date of the Architect's final release or approval. - 2.
 Initial Submittal: Submit concurrently with preliminary bar-chart schedule.
 Include submittals required during the first 90 days of construction.
-List those required to maintain orderly progress of the Work and those required early because of long lead time for manufacture or fabrication. - 3.
-Final Submittal: Submit concurrently with the first complete submittal of Contractor's Construction Schedule.
+List those required to maintain orderly progress of the Work and those required early because of long lead time for manufacture or fabrication. - Final Submittal: Submit concurrently with the first complete submittal of 3.
+Contractor's Construction Schedule.